jlit/shockingGame/README.md

 - Sound

 # Play
+Insert 8 AA batteries into the compartment on the bottom of the game.
+Begin by turning the power switch to On.
+A series of LED annimations should appear and the Intensity digital display should show a number from 1.50 to 6.90.

+__IMPORTANT: If the display shows more than 7 (volts) do not play the game.__

+Turn the intensity knob to the desired level.
+The digital display shows the voltage.
+Under 3 voltages is barely detectable.
+3 volts is "normal".
+Use above 3 volts at your own risk.
+6.9 volts is the maximum and hurts.

 ## Reaction Mode
 Turn the game mode knob to Reaction and press the Number of Players button until the desired number (2-5) of player LEDs illuminate.
 An LED animation (green sequence of lights for each active player) will illuminate for each player.
 Each player should pick up a controller near illuminated LEDs and grasp it so that their hand touches both aluminum strips.
 Turn the intensity knob to the desired level.
-The digital display shows the voltage.
-Under 3 voltages is barely detectable.
-3 volts is "normal".
-Use above 3 volts at your own risk.
-6 volts is the maximum and hurts.
+See above.

 Press the Start button (big white button in center) to start a round of play.
 A sound and animation will play, followed by a random length of quiet time (2-10 seconds) and then all the LEDs will turn white and a beep will sound.
 Each player should press the button on the their controller as soon as they sense the lights and sound.
 The LEDs will illuminate to indicate the order the buttons were pressed.
 The player with the fastest reaction time will show 1 blue LED, the seconds fastest 2 blue LEDs, etc. until the last player.
 That player will show 4 blinking red LEDs and will have received a 100 ms shock.